Linux 4.15 Becomes Slowest Release Since 2011 - Slashdot

 Im sure Intel isnt helping.
 (Score:4, Informative)

-Get it right the first time (Score:2, Insightful)
+Get it right the first time (Score:3, Interesting)

 I prefer Linus's "try to get it right the first time" approach to releases versus the, unfortunately, too common "get it out the door as quickly as possible, we'll fix it later" approach employed by seemingly almost everyone else.
 (I'm looking directly at you, Microsoft.
 And Apple's getting a bit of stink-eye, too, given the flurry of patches for the dodgy current macOS and iOS versions.)